ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 The default values of the connection pool properties can be found in the documentation of the `sql:PoolOptions` type.

-### Database operations
+### Handling database operations

 Once the client is created, the database operations can be executed through that client.
 This module provides support for creating tables and executing stored procedures.
-It also supports selecting, inserting, deleting, updating, and updating data in batches.
-For more details on the supported remote functions refer to the `sql` module.
+It also supports selecting, inserting, deleting, updating a single data record, and updating data in batches.

-Also the details of the SQL data types and query parameters relevant to these database operations can be found in the documentation of the `sql` module.
+For more details on the supported remote functions, and of the SQL data types and query parameters relevant to these database operations, see the documentation of the `sql` module.

 ## Samples

-### Creating a client in H2 Embedded Mode
+### Creating a client in the embedded mode of H2

 ```ballerina
 h2:Client testDB = new({